Masala Herb

 Goans are massive fish eaters!

-The monsoon can be very dangerous for fisherman and therefore the state of Goa makes sure to place a ban on fishing during the heavy rain falls.
+The monsoon can be very dangerous for fishermen and therefore the state of Goa makes sure to place a ban on fishing during the heavy rainfalls.

-That in turn results in a hike in seafood prices and that’s when the locals take it in their own hands and turn into skilled fishermen.
+That, in turn, results in a hike in seafood prices and that's when the locals take it into their own hands and turn into skilled fishermen.

 This is truly a fish country!